 Will the donor know about the migration?

-We do not contact the donors.
+We do not contact your donors.
 The only way they'll know that this process is occurring is if you tell them.
-Some organizations choose to email their donors to let them know they are upgrading systems and that they now have access to the new donor portal, but we recommend against this as informing donors usually leads to cancellations.
+Some organizations choose to email their donors to let them know they are upgrading systems in order to save money, and to promote access to the new donor portal, but we recommend against this as informing donors usually leads to cancellations.

 What emails will be sent to the donors?